Baffour Adjei-Bawuah: Political career

 He returned to Ghana in 2001, a few months after the New Patriotic Party had won the 2000 presidential elections.
 A year later he was appointed Ghana's ambassador to Japan with concurrent accreditation to Australia, New Zealand, Papua New Guinea, and Singapore.
 He served in this capacity for seven years, leaving temporarily in September 2007 to contest as a presidential aspirant for the New Patriotic Party, and leaving permanently before Ghana's 2008 presidential election, which the NPP lost.

 In October 2009, he was accused of misappropriation funds donated by a Japanese chocolate manufacturer.
 He denied the allegations levelled against him and suffered no legal consequences.
 He returned to the United Kingdom in 2013 and worked for three years as co-chair of Charles Chanan, Ltd, an executive search firm in London.
 In 2017 he was appointed Ghana's ambassador to the United States of America by the current President of the republic of Ghana, Nana Akufo-Addo.

 Ambassadorial appointment

 In June 2017, President Nana Akuffo-Addo named Baffour Adjei Bawuah as Ghana's ambassador to United States of America.
 He was among 22 other distinguished Ghanaians who were named to head various diplomatic Ghanaian mission in the world.

 Personal life

-Barfuor Adjei-Barwuah is married to Dinah Barfuor-Barwuah.
-Together, they have four children.
+Barfuor Adjei-Barwuah and his wife, Dinah Barfuor-Barwuah, have four children.